 When you are ready to screen, ShareAble expedites the process by delivering nearly instant background information, credit history, and identification reports.

 Avoid Common Background Check Mistakes with ShareAble for Hires

 Bringing on a new hire can be a bit like prepping to launch a satellite .
 With all the possible mistakes in the screening process, it doesn’t take a rocket scientist to see the need for high-quality, comprehensive employee background checks when hiring for any position—especially if you need to hire on-the-spot.

 Created specifically for small businesses with only occasional screening needs, ShareAble for Hires offers thorough, online employee background checks in minutes.
 All reports are delivered by TransUnion, a credit reporting agency with over four decades of experience.
 This means the reports are both trustworthy andcomply with federal regulations.

 Don’t fall prey to screening gaps by trying to cut corners or DIY.
 Use ShareAble For Hires and you’ll be able to quickly verify your candidate’s background history.
-An applicant’s criminal background check for employment helps you discover if they have a dangerous, relevant history that could harm your current staff and business.
+An applicant’s background check for employment helps you discover if they have a dangerous, relevant history that could harm your current staff and business.
 Meanwhile, identity verification reports help confirm the applicant is actually who they claim to be on paper.